Professor of Population Health and Geography

 Subu is a joint Editor-in-Chief of the international journal Social Science & Medicine, in addition to being a Senior Editor for the Social Epidemiology office of Social Science & Medicine.
 He is also an editorial consultant to The Lancet, and an associate editor for the journal Economics and Human Biology.
 He is on the editorial board of several journals, including the Annals of the Association of American Geographers.
 Subu has served as a permanent member of the National Institutes of Health Community Influences on Health Behavior (CIHB) Study Section.
 He is currently serving as a member on the Institute of Medicine Committee on Readjustment Needs of Military Personnel, Veterans and their Families.
 He has served as an external reviewer for all the major journals and for several major funding institutions in the US, UK, Sweden, New Zealand, and Canada.

-At HSPH, Subu currently serves as a Chair of the Faculty Council, Vice Chair of Committee on Educational Policy, and member of the Faculty Information Technology Steering Committee, Committee on the Concerns of Women Faculty, Retreat Committee, and Child Care Committee.
+At HSPH, Subu serves as a Vice Chair of Committee on Educational Policy, Director of the Prospective PhD in Population Health Sciences, and member of the Retreat Committee and Child Care Committee.
+He is the former Chair of the Faculty Council and former member of the Faculty Information Technology Steering Committee and Committee on the Concerns of Women Faculty.